 But Bub and Grandma’s isn’t quite like your traditional bakery.
 To begin, it doesn’t boast a brick-and-mortar location.
 Instead, Bub and Grandma’s only sells bread and baked goods at the Hollywood Farmers Market—everything else is made for a slew of restaurants and specialty food stores.
 But that’s no matter: The extra bit of work to get a hand on one of Bub and Grandma’s polenta loaves is worth the effort.

 At the helm of the baking operation is Christoper Lier, the head baker of Bub and Grandma’s.
 Christopher spends his days toiling with dough, massaging it into baton-like baguettes and puffed-up seeded loaves sprinkled with cornmeal.
 Like any baker, Christopher understands how important tools are to make bread.
-Chowhound spent an afternoon with Christopher, teasing out his most important kitchen tools for the fourth episode of “Kitchen Essentials.”
+Prior to the coronavirus pandemic, Chowhound spent an afternoon with Christopher, teasing out his most important kitchen tools for the fourth episode of “Kitchen Essentials.”
 With this collection of tools (featuring something every baker inherently possesses), anybody can make bread at home.